skramm/spaghetti/README.md

 SPAG_DECLARE_FSM_TYPE( fsm_t, States, Events, AsioWrapper, bool );
 ```

-The configuration step will go as follows (assuming the states are names ST_RED, ST_GREEN, ST_ORANGE):
+The configuration step will go as follows (assuming the states are names ST_RED, ST_GREEN, ST_ORANGE).
+As you can guess, we have here, timeouts of 5, 5, and 1 seconds:

 ```C++
 	fsm.assignTimeOut( ST_RED,    5, ST_GREEN  );